variantstudios/greeleydowntown.com/pages/more/dda-board-directors/index.md

 layout: page
 title: DDA Board Members
 description: >-
-  Downtown Development Authority (DDA) Board of Directors meetings take place the 3rd Thursday of each month at 7:30 am.
+  Greeley Downtown Development Authority (DDA) Board meetings take place the 3rd Thursday of each month at 7:30 am.
 These meetings are held in the conference room on the 3rd Floor of the Chase Tower (822 7th Street) and are open to the public.
 meeting_agenda:
   - title:
     pdf_path:
 meeting_minutes:
   - title: February 2020 Meeting Minutes
     pdf_path: /assets/pdfs/DDA Meeting Minutes 2-20-2020.pdf